0xProject/0x-docs/docs/developer-resources/faqs-and-troubleshooting.md

 <summary>Is it possible to use the Swap API to trade custom ERC20 tokens or altcoins?</summary>

 If you would like to trade a custom token, you will need to create the liquidity either by using 0x limit orders or by creating a Liquidity Pool for your token on one of the various AMM sources that the API sources from, such as Uniswap, SushiSwap, or Curve.
-Learn more about creating limit order: http://localhost:3000/docs/0x-limit-orders/guides/create-a-limit-order
+Learn more about [creating limit orders](/0x-limit-orders/guides/create-a-limit-order)

 </details>